romanodev/autoarxiv/README.md

 AutoArXiv is a tool to submit manuscripts to arXiv without interacting with a broswer.
 You will need a zip file containing at least a *.tex file.
 Lastly, you'll need Chromedriver in your PATH.
 The manuscript will be sumbitted once you are asked so at the end of the process.

+[NOTE: this repo is only for inspirational purposes.
+It is not actively maintained]

 Requeriments: